hoangduytran/blender-manual/manual/animation/motion_paths.rst

 .. _bpy.types.MotionPath.color:

 Custom Color
    Use custom color for this motion path.
+The custom color can be modified for time before and after the current frame.

 Example